P-p-H-d/mlib/README.md

 contains of 'arguments...' given to the specialized initializer operator INIT\_WITH
 (and not the empty initializer INIT operator).
+An argument shall not contain any comma or it shall be between parenthesis.
+In particular, if the argument is a compound litteral the full compound litteral shall be put between parenthesis.

 There shall be at most one M\_LET macro per line of source code.